Yuric888/yuric-nextjs-amazona/README.md

 - insert sample products to mongodb
 - load products from db in home and product screen
 - check product count in stock in add to cart

+17. Load Products from MongoDB

+- load products in home page fro mongodb
+- load products in product page from mongodb
+- use product api to check count in stock in add to cart